ibm-cloud-docs/activity-tracker/tutorial_iam_apikeys.md

     To define the threshold condition, set the number of lines after which you want the alert to trigger.
 Enter **2**.

 6. Choose the trigger condition **Immediately after 2 lines**.
 7. Enter one or more recipients.
-Notice the email does not need to be from a user in the account.
-However, to see the data, a user needs to have permissions in the account.

 8. Optionally, enter a time zone.
+This setting indicates the timestamp of the events that are reported through the email.

 9. Click **Save alert**.